widmogrod/php-functional/README.md

 # PHP Monad [![Build Status](https://travis-ci.org/widmogrod/php-functional.svg)](https://travis-ci.org/widmogrod/php-functional)
 ## Introduction

-Functional programing is fascinating concept.
+Functional programing is a fascinating concept.
-Purpose of this library is to explore `Functors`, `Applicative Functors` and `Monads` in OOP PHP, and provide examples of real world use case.
+The purpose of this library is to explore `Functors`, `Applicative Functors` and `Monads` in OOP PHP, and provide examples of real world use case.

 ## Installation